-In the classification setting, an important measure to evaluate the fairness of a decision $Y\in\{0, 1\}$ made by an algorithm $g$ using the dataset $X$ is the Disparate Impact \eqref{eq:di}:
+In the classification setting, an important measure to evaluate the fairness of a decision $Y\in\{0, 1\}$ made by an algorithm $g$ using the dataset $X$ is the Disparate Impact

 It quantifies how spread is the positive classification among the two subgroups given by the sensitive attribute $S$.
 It is desirable to have a $DI$ as close as possible to 1, meaning that the classifications are more or less similar between subgroups.
-If $S$ is gender, the probability of success between males and females should be the same.
-In other words, the algorithm should be blind to the sensitive attribute.

-The experiment made in this section is the following: first, we repeated the method described in the beginning of section 8 to compute new datasets with constrainted means.
-The second step is to compute the DI in each of these new datasets to investigate the impact of some features on this fairness criteria.
-The work \cite{disparate} provides a way, used here, to compute the Disparate Impact with a confidence interval.
+Here we highlight how the distribution shift may falsely indicate a fair algorithmic decision.
+After computing the projected datasets with constrained means as described in Section~\ref{sec:appml}, compute the disparate impact \eqref{eq:di} in each of these new datasets to investigate the impact of some features on this fairness criteria.
+We computed the Disparate Impact with a confidence interval as in \citep{disparate}.
 In our case, the sensitive attribute is gender, where $S = 0$ means female and $S = 1$ means male.

-Figure \ref{fig:di} plots the impact of four features: \textit{Age, Education-Num, Capital Gain} and \textit{Hours per week}.
-We can see that the only feature that has a positive impact on DI is capital gain: increasing the average capital gain also increases the fairness criteria.
+Figure~\ref{fig:di} plots the impact of perturbing the feature \textit{Capital Gain}.
+We can see that increasing the average \textit{Capital Gain} also increases the fairness criteria.
+Note that the mean calibration is done regardless the feature \textit{gender}.

-The key product of this experiment is to observe that our mean calibration is done regardless the feature \textit{gender}.
-It proves that is possible to produce a fake fair decision by only changing the average of a certain feature.
 This process is the so-called \textit{fairwashing}.

+This phenomen is widely explored in \citep{illusionfairnessauditing}.
+The distribution shift in a Wasserstein ball may create a representative-looking sample from an original distribution that falsely meet a fairness criterion, thereby masking the bias present in an algorithmic decision.

+In this work, however, we are discussing a diagnostic tool.
+Our framework is designed to expose potential vulnerabilities, including scenarios where fairness metrics can be artificially improved.
+In this sense, our approach aims to reveal, rather than mitigate, such issues.